-During the second quarter of 2023, ABG completed a capital transaction resulting in a dilution of our ownership to approximately 11.8% and a deemed disposal of a proportional interest of our investment.
+During the second quarter of 2023, ABG completed a capital transaction resulting in a dilution of our ownership and a deemed disposal of a proportional interest of our investment.
 As a result, we recognized a non-cash pre-tax gain on the deemed disposal of \$36.4 million, which is included in gain on disposal, exchange, or revaluation of equity interests in the consolidated statement of operations and comprehensive income.
 This non-cash investing activity is excluded from our consolidated statement of cash flows.
-In connection with this transaction, we recorded deferred taxes of \$9.1 million, which is included in income and other tax (expense) benefit, in the consolidated statement of operations and comprehensive income.
+In connection with this transaction, we recorded deferred taxes of \$9.1 million, which is included in income and other tax expense in the consolidated statement of operations and comprehensive income.